SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     << // threeOfSpades : Card = Card(<unprintable value>, <unprintable value>)
     -> let threeOfSpadesDescription = threeOfSpades.description()
     << // threeOfSpadesDescription : String = "The 3 of spades"

+.. admonition:: Experiment

+   Add a method to ``Card`` that creates a full deck of cards, with one card of each combination of rank and suit.

 Enumerations can have other values associated with them.
 This is different than a raw value: